saksham031004/fifadashboard-tableau-/README.md

 Match Result Breakdown: A matrix or small multiples view to analyze the distribution of match outcomes (e.g., goals scored in specific stages like the knockout rounds).

 🖼️ Screenshots / Demos
+(In a real GitHub repository, you would insert static image files of your Tableau dashboard here, such as:)